-Philippines scaling back, not scrapping, military work with U.S.: minister
+Philippines trimming, not scrapping, military work with U.S.: minister

 On Monday Duterte said he had canceled an order for 26,000 assault rifles for the police, after a U.S. senator said he would halt the deal over human rights concerns.

+On Monday, State Department spokesman Mark Toner said it was his understanding that United States had not received any notification on the cancellation of the rifle sale.

-The Philippines will cut to six or seven the number of military drills with the U.S. set for next year, from an initial figure of more than a dozen, said a defence ministry spokesman, Arsenio Andolong.
+A Philippine defense ministry spokesman, Arsenio Andolong, said the Philippines would cut to six or seven the number of military drills with the United States set for next year, from an initial figure of more than a dozen.

 "The president hit the reset button and there are new operating parameters when it comes to these agreements," he said.

-The United States promised to repel external aggression in the Philippines with a mutual defence treaty signed in 1951, a relic of the Cold War.
-The allies enjoyed special ties until Manila closed U.S. military bases in 1992 upon expiry of an agreement.
+The United States vowed to protect the Philippines from external aggression in a mutual defense treaty signed during the Cold War in 1951, and the allies enjoyed special ties until Manila closed U.S. military bases in 1992.

 After a Visiting Forces Agreement struck in 1998, however, the U.S. military returned in 2000 for training and exercises in the Philippines.